 To their response, Jeremiah says in verses 21-23 “Did not the Lord remember and call to mind the incense burned in the towns of Judah and the streets of Jerusalem by you and your ancestors, your kings and your officials and the people of the land?
 When the Lord could no longer endure your wicked actions and the detestable things you did, your land became a curse and a desolate waste without inhabitants, as it is today.
 Because you have burned incense and have sinned against the Lord and have not obeyed him or followed his law or his decrees or his stipulations, this disaster has come upon you, as you now see.”

 They completely miss the truth of the situation.
-God’s blessings, His protection, mercy and patience that they experienced before and while he waited for them to turn back to Him, seem completely inconsequential to the people who are blinded by their own sin.
+God’s blessings, His protection, mercy and patience that they experienced before and while he waited for them to turn back to Him, seem completely missed by the people who were blinded by their own sin.

-For us: When our back is turned from God, our gaze is no more on Him, and when our gaze is fixated elsewhere, our hearts become set upon something else other than God.
-And when our hearts are set away from God, we fail to perceive His grace and mercy that surrounds us and that can lead to a stubbornness in our sinful ways.
+For us: When our back is turned from God, our gaze is no more on Him.
+And when our gaze is fixated elsewhere, our hearts become set upon something else other than God.
+And when our hearts are set away from God, we fail to see His works and perceive His grace and mercy in our lives and that can further lead to a stubbornness in our sinful ways.